Redocly/museum-openapi-example/index.md

 A key part of great API experience is great documentation.
 Taking the API reference as the heart of the experience, Redocly's platform goes much further and includes a full documentation platform.

-Run `redocly preview` to run your project locally, and start adding content.
+Run `npx @redocly/cli preview` to run your project locally, and start adding content.
 Or use the cloud editor with immediate preview and collaborative editing.

 Write great content with great tools; Redocly supports [Markdoc](https://markdoc.dev/), a modern extension to Markdown.